Somebody I used to know would describe it this way; “You’ve got to clean up your messes.”

 I recently stumbled upon a bunch of posts I had written for my old company’s blog.
 We had this clever idea that women would love to read straight men’s deconstruction of the wacky, weird world of love and relationships.
 It seemed like a good idea at the time, as many ill-fated decisions do.

 My personal existence was pretty dismal then.
-I was otherwise unemployed, working and writing for my startup company, trying to find myself, trying to find something to hold on to that wouldn’t let me fall into the mental health abyss.
+I was otherwise unemployed, working and writing for my startup company, trying to find myself, trying to find something to hold on to that wouldn’t let me fall into the abyss.

 When I read the words I wrote years ago, I am instantly transported back to that bad place.
 But time heals, and not only was it okay to read the words, but I’m going to share a few of them with you.
 Had I followed my advice, I would have climbed out of the emotional swamp and got on with life a lot faster.
 But truth has a way of being invisible when our eyes don’t want to see it.